realXtend/doc/arch_article/simple.rst

 The generic Entity-Component approach was proposed to OpenSimulator core and accepted as the plan already in December 2009 [adam-ecplan]_.
-The implementation is however still in very early stages, only the first steps have been taken to allow refactoring the framework be generalized and the re-implementation of current features as ECs by optional modules.
-It can be used, however, with the Naali client application when running against Opensim using the realXtend add-on module (the combination of opensim+modrex is called Taiga).
-This works in a limited fashion, as the Second Life protocol and OpenSim internals still assume the hardcoded SL model, but you can still add arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.
+The implementation for the core is however still in very early stages.
+It can be used, however, with the Naali client when running OpenSimulator with the realXtend (the combination is called Taiga).
+This works in a limited fashion, as the Second Life protocol and OpenSimulator internals still assume the hardcoded SL model, but you can add arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.

 The generic application platform works currently fully when using the so called Tundra server, which a simple server module added to Naali itself [tundraproject]_.
-This allows Naali to run as standalone for local authoring, or for single user applications, but also for using it as a server to host worlds on the net instead of using OpenSimulator.
-With Tundra LLUDP is no longer used, but all basic functionality is achieved with the generic EC synchronization.
-For the transport layer, we are using a new protocol called kNet which can run either on top of UDP or TCP [knet]_. kNet is similar to eNet but performed better in tests with regards to flow control.
+This allows Naali to run as standalone for local authoring, or for single user applications, but also for using it as a server instead of using OpenSimulator.
+With Tundra LLUDP is not used, all basic functionality is achieved with the generic EC synchronization.
+For the transport, we are using a new protocol called kNet which can run either on top of UDP or TCP [knet]_. kNet is similar to eNet but performed better in tests with regards to flow control.
 The Tundra server lacks many basic features and may never get some of the advanced OpenSimulator features, like running untrusted user authored scripts and combining multiple regions to form a large grid.
-Tundra is however is already useful for local authoring and deploying applications like simple games to production use.
-And it serves as an example of how a generic approach to allow virtual worlds functionality can be simple yet practical.
+Tundra is however already useful for local authoring and deploying applications with custom functionality.
+And it serves as an example of how a generic approach to virtual worlds functionality can be simple yet practical.

 Regarding the status of the Naali application overall, it is maturing and has already been deployed to customers by some of the development